 Teaching in No Time (TINT): Preparing for a Stress-Free *Flexible* Semester (Across Delivery Modalities - F2F, hybrid, online, synch live & remote, etc)*

 It can be difficult for faculty to find the time to both learn about and incorporate teaching practices for diverse students.
 This can be especially difficult for diverse faculty who have more diversity service requests, new course preparations, service courses, etc. To increase the likelihood that best practices are in place, faculty need “space” in their teaching time and energy.
 In an interactive format, faculty will learn how to teach effectively with less time and stress via using efficient evidence-based teaching practices.
 Participants can revise or plan a new course.
-At the end, participants will have weekly course topics, a framework for weekly lesson plans, course assignments ideas, and possible grading strategies for the term.
+At the end, participants will have weekly course topics, a framework for weekly lesson plans, course assignments ideas, grading strategies, and supports for student for the term.

 Teaching Excellence: Developing Effective Practices for Inclusive Classrooms

 Inclusive teaching is important to the retention and success of all students but especially for diverse students.
 Participants will learn about the research basis for inclusive teaching.
-In an interactive manner, participants will engage and begin to apply the four main components of inclusive teaching to their own practice.
+In an interactive manner, participants will engage and begin to apply the main components of inclusive teaching to their own practice.
 At the end, participants will know what they can immediately do to improve their inclusive teaching and/or have a plan for future improvements.
+[Level 1: Foundations of Inclusive Teaching; Level 2: Awareness, Knowledge, and Skills]

 Developing Effective Strategies for Classroom Disruptions & Incivility